IMBurbank/gatsd/README.md

 ## How To Install

 GatsD can be installed and used to create a new project, or it can be installed into an existing project.
 Either way, it's as simple as installing the `gatsd/` directory and running a command to build your Docker container.

+***Not yet working on Windows.
+I have to work out path issues after a bit more work on core features***

 ### New Project